 With pain, many professionals tend to just look at the joint that hurts.
 Many times its possible that pain can be coming from other joints!
 This is why some knee surgeries and procedures don’t end up relieving pain in the long term.

 Our bodies are connected so it’s important to consider that with treatment.
 Your hips, ankles, and/or spine can be contributing to your knee pain.
 But if you just get an x-ray of your knee, that likely isn’t telling you the whole picture.

 Working out and strengthening your other joints is just as important as getting your knee stronger!
 This is even more important when you have bone on bone knee pain.
 You need as much help from other muscles and joints as you can get.

 Unsure of where to start?
 Learn the three secrets to finding arthritis pain relief and getting started on your Arthritis Adventure in this free webinar here!

 Processed, unnatural foods are some of the most impactful to the levels of inflammation in your body.
 Food is extremely powerful when it comes to arthritic joint pain.

 The more inflammation we have in our bodies, the more susceptible our bones are to getting irritated.
-Quite often though, when getting diagnosed with bone on bone arthritis, you may be given some information on exercise but information about inflammatory foods is much more rare.
+Quite often though, when getting diagnosed with bone on bone in the knee, you may be given some information on exercise but information about inflammatory foods is much more rare.

-Making small and simple changes to your diet can reduce your pain levels.
-The kicker is, we have to be consistent in making healthier choices.
-That is why we typically recommend starting small because it is likely easier to maintain over the long run.
+Making simple changes to your diet can reduce pain levels.
+The kicker is, you have to be consistent in making healthier choices.
+That is why I typically recommend starting small because it is likely easier to maintain over the long run.